Optimum Speed Test Tips

 Fiber Internet

 Fiber Internet services use fiber-optic cables to convert data into light signals.
 Fiber is generally considered to be the fastest type of broadband, but it isn’t yet available everywhere.
-Optimum offers fiber Internet in numerous different packages to meet your needs.
+Optimum offers fiber Internet in different packages to meet your needs.

 Cable Internet

 Cable Internet is one of the most popular types of broadband.
 It uses coaxial cables, just like cable television, to transmit Internet service to your home.
-Cable is a reliable and consistent Internet choice, and in some areas, can be almost as fast as fiber.
+Cable is a reliable and consistent Internet choice, and in some areas, it can be almost as fast as fiber.

 DSL Internet